• Skip to primary navigation

 In an average home, that small amount of carbon could get saturated in days, even hours.
 After this, the filter would need to be replaced or it would be doing nothing.

-If an air purifier does not make any obvious claims to the amount of activated carbon it uses, you should question the filter’s effectiveness.
+If an air purifier does not make any obvious claims about the amount of activated carbon it uses, you should question the filter’s effectiveness.

-Why an activated carbon filter pad doesn’t give you the air purification you expect
+Why activated carbon filter pads don’t give you the clean air you expect

-Air purification is big business.
-Realizing the demand for air purification, many companies have entered the air purifier market.
+Air purification is big business and many companies have entered the air purifier market.

-However, you should take note: These companies are not air purifier manufacturers whose sole business is air purification.
+However, these companies are not air purifier manufacturers solely in the business of air purification.
 They are consumer product sales organizations.
 Most manufacture nothing at all, but contract design and production to others.
-Their primary concern is to blanket the market with whatever is the hot seller of the day.
+Their primary concern is to market whatever is the hot seller of the day.

-Eager to gain the approval of consumers by giving the appearance of quality and superiority, they hype the fact that they offer a “multistage” air cleaner that can control all sorts of air pollution.
+Eager to gain the approval of consumers they hype the fact that they offer “multistage” air cleaners that can control all sorts of air pollution.

-Activated carbon filters are usually featured as one of the stages in these air purifiers.
-They typically take the form of a foam mesh impregnated with a few ounces of activated carbon.
+An activated carbon filter is usually featured as one of the stages in these air purifiers.
+They typically take the form of a foam mesh impregnated with a few token ounces of activated carbon.

-Is this really good enough?
-Are these companies really being honest?
+Is this good enough?
+Are these companies being honest?
 What about those manufacturers that offer a deep activated carbon bed that includes many pounds of activated carbon?

 Question the quality of the activated carbon

-First of all, lets bring up the question of the quality of the activated carbon.
 Activated carbon can vary greatly depending on the methods used to produce it.
 For instance, the surface area available to adsorb pollutants can vary between 400 sq. meters per gram to over 1500 sq. meters per gram.

-Also, it is true activated carbon can generally remove some of any chemical.
-However, raw activated carbon may not be very effective against some of the very pollutants you’re concerned about.
-That’s why activated carbon needs to be impregnated with special catalysts and chemisorbers to ensure maximum effectiveness against the pollutants you wish to target.
+Activated carbon can generally remove some of any chemical.
+However, raw activated carbon may not be very effective against many of the pollutants you’re concerned about.
+That’s why activated carbon needs to be impregnated with special catalysts and chemisorbs to ensure maximum effectiveness against typical pollutants.

 Air purifiers using an activated carbon filter pad never address these issues in any of their consumer literature.
+How can you know the real capabilities of their filter?
+You can’t.

 Question the quantity of filtration